Bob Fosse (AP Photo / Susan Ragan)

 It was his command of tiny details that makes Fosse's choreography so instantly recognizable – and so frequently copied (remember the jazz hands "spirit fingers" choreographer in the cheerleading pic Bring It On?), if not always with the same stunning results that Fosse got.

 In All That Jazz, Fosse imagined Gideon dying young of a heart attack.
 As it turned out, the film wasn't far off from what would be Fosse’s reality.
-Fosse was only 60 years old when he suffered the heart attack that ended his life on September 23, 1987, 25 years ago today.
-From beginning to end, Fosse’s life and the version he created in All That Jazz were pretty incredible.
+Fosse was only 60 when he suffered a heart attack and died Sept.
+23, 1987, 25 years ago today.
+From beginning to end, Fosse's life and the version he created in All That Jazz were pretty incredible.